-What staff can Pupils should: expect from pupils. always be ready, respectful, and safe and listen and treat any adult in the school in the same manner. use the ASCENT values to guide their learning dispositions and behaviours when at school: follow the agreed classroom/ school rules to be ready to learn or do what is required. be respectful to adults and to other pupils and not disrupt their learning.
-Be ready to learn and take a pride in learning, presentation, and effort to challenge and to your best. move around the school safely and to be kind and safe to others through words and actions. aspire to do and be the best and have the individual liberty to make choices. uphold our community standards and to work and play in a respectful, kind, and safe way with others that shows nurture towards others and that you can be trusted.
-Respect and tolerate other individuals, their differences, and their contributions.
-Be honest, admit mistakes and learn from them. accept responsibility for their own behaviour choices; and learn and seek to improve them further when or if mistakes or poor choices are made. when outside of school, coming to and from school and in an online environment be ready, respectful, and safe; What staff can Staff will: expect from their treat each other with respect. colleagues work and co-operate together for the overall good of the school community. respect each other's values and individual beliefs. treat all pupils, parents, visitors, and staff issues with the highest standards of respect and confidentiality. be aware of other feelings and offer support when appropriate; be able to hold challenging professional conversations in a respectful manner, understanding the professional/personal boundaries.
-What staff can Parents and carers should: expect from treat all staff, pupils and other parents with respect. parents. behave responsibly whilst on school premises. inform the school (via the office or year group emails) of any concerns or problems in a timely manner, giving the schoo time to respond; work with school staff to help their child accept responsibility for their own behaviour choices and actions. discuss, communicate (verbal or written) any concerns with any member of staff in a calm and non- aggressive or threatening manner. understand that we have the right to terminate any conversation or meeting when a parent does become abusive, aggressive or threatening in manner. agree not to post inappropriate or defamatory details on Social Network sites understanding the detrimental effect these comments can have on individuals and the school.
-What parents can Staff will: expect from staff treat all parents and carers with respect. and other adults in set high standards of work and behaviour for all children in our care. the construction encourage your child to ROARR in their learning and always do their best.
+• when outside of school, coming to and from school and in an online environment be ready, respectful, and safe; What staff can expect from their colleagues Staff will: treat each other with respect. work and co-operate together for the overall good of the school community. respect each other's values and individual beliefs. treat all pupils, parents, visitors, and staff issues with the highest standards of respect and confidentiality. be aware of other feelings and offer support when appropriate; be able to hold challenging professional conversations in a respectful manner, understanding the professional/personal What staff can expect from parents. boundaries.
+Parents and carers should: treat all staff, pupils and other parents with respect. behave responsibly whilst on school premises. inform the school (via the office or year group emails) of any concerns or problems in a timely manner, giving the school time to respond; work with school staff to help their child accept responsibility for their own behaviour choices and actions. discuss, communicate (verbal or written) any concerns with any member of staff in a calm and non- aggressive or threatening manner. understand that we have the right to terminate any conversation or meeting when a parent does become abusive, aggressive or threatening in manner. agree not to post inappropriate or defamatory details on Social Network sites understanding the detrimental effect these comments can have on individuals and the school.
+What parents can expect from staff and other adults in the school.
+Staff will: treat all parents and carers with respect. set high standards of work and behaviour for all children in our care. encourage your child to always do their best in their learning. deal with any concerns in a timely manner and keep you informed of any outcomes.